gekkom/WSL-Manager/README.md

 ![Alt text](Screenshots/screenshot3.jpg?raw=true)

+# Features
+  **Implemented:**

+  - Open, explore, mount, move, duplicate, register, unregister and terminate your distros

+  - You can switch the WSL version of your distros

+  - Automatic console renaming to keep track of open distros

+  - Properties window with every detail

+  **Coming soon:**

+  - Resource management

+  - Better visual experience

+  - Export, import and delete distro functionality

+  - Custom distro installer

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.